kwame-mintah/notes-md/learning-paths/machine-learning/05-model-training-and-evaluation.md

 print(f"Length of test_labels is: {test_labels.shape}")
 ```

-After splitting the dataset into subsets, use Amazon SageMaker [`LinearLearner()`](https://sagemaker.readthedocs.io/en/stable/algorithms/tabular/linear_learner.html) , which will create a training job within your AWS account, will need to ensure you have the correct roles to execute the job.
+After splitting the dataset into subsets, use Amazon SageMaker [`LinearLearner()`](https://sagemaker.readthedocs.io/en/stable/algorithms/tabular/linear_learner.html) , which will create a training job within your AWS account, you will need to ensure you have the correct roles to execute the job.

 ```python
 # Call the LinearLearner estimator object